bump-sh/docs/src/_help/mcp-servers/write-your-first-flower-workflow.md

 - [Deploy this file](/help/mcp-servers/deploy-workflows/) to your MCP server.
 - Store API keys safely using [secrets](/help/mcp-servers/secrets/).
 - Add more flows to the same file following the same pattern.
-- Learn how to do more complex data transformation using [Runtime expressions](/help/mcp-servers/runtime-expressions).
+- Learn how to do more complex data transformation and create condition trees using [Runtime expressions](/help/mcp-servers/runtime-expressions).
 - Read the full [Flower specification reference](/help/mcp-servers/specification-support/flower-support/) for all available properties and options.